UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Carbon block filters provide deeper filtration with a slower flow rate compared to the faster flow of granular carbon.

-Carbon block filters, on the other hand, are made by compressing carbon dust into a dense, solid block.
+Carbon block filters, on the other hand, take that same activated carbon dust and compress it into a dense, solid core.
 The water has to fight much harder to push through this density.
-This resistance increases the “contact time” between the water and the carbon, leading to much more effective filtration.
-Longer contact time and a tighter pore structure (measured in microns) usually mean better removal of small contaminants, but they also slow down the flow and can clog faster, especially if your water has a lot of sediment.
+This resistance significantly increases the “contact time” between your drinking water and the carbon, leading to a much more thorough filtration process.
+While a carbon block provides superior removal of microscopic contaminants, it will slow down your water flow and can clog faster if your home has high sediment levels.

 FeatureGranular Activated Carbon (GAC)Carbon Block